ShobikaRajeskanna/machine-learning/README.md

 Develop two machine learning pipelines for predicting 'a' and 'mu'.
 This should include hyperparameter tuning.
 Note: This is not two pipelines one for 'a' one for 'mu'... but two pipelines for 'a', two for 'mu'...
 Present the results for your models using the most appropriate set of metrics.
 Provide a short report on which approaches you used and which gave the best results.
 It would be good to consider why particular models gave the best results.
-Some help for good marks:

-Make sure that when you predict 'a' you don't have 'mu' in your features - this would make it very easy to predict but be compleatly wrong.
-Remember that this is a regression problem and use pipelines that are appropriate for this.
-Hyperparameters can be crucial to get good results here.